QUESTIONS & ANSWERS

 HOW LONG WILL MY ANIMAL BE IN REHABILITATION?

 That depends entirely on the animal and its condition.
 Those that survive may recover in hours or days.
 Most take weeks or months.
 A few have taken over a year.
 There is no set timeframe.
+No animal is ever rushed through their recuperation process.
+They can take as little or as much time as they need.
+It's silly to put tons of time, money, and energy into getting them through the crisis period only to release them before they're ready.

 HOW MANY ANIMALS DO YOU HAVE AT ANY ONE TIME?